 Property Insurance

-This will usually be available as “named-peril” coverage, meaning it includes coverage only for events specifically listed in the policy.
-These can include fire, wind, explosion, vandalism, smoke and the like.
-Some policies are offered as “open-peril” policies, meaning they cover any event.
+This will usually be available as “named-peril” coverage, which includes coverage only for events listed explicitly in the policy.
+These can include fire, wind, explosion, vandalism, smoke, etc. Some policies are offered as “open-peril” policies, meaning they cover any event.

 Business Interruption Insurance

-A business interruption policy ensures that any loss of income resulting from an event will be replaced.
-It also covers expenses related to finding a temporary location to operate from while your location is repaired.
+A business interruption policy ensures that any loss of income from an event will be replaced.
+It also covers expenses for finding a temporary location to operate while your location is repaired.

-While many owners consider the initial expense of having to replace or rebuild their business, they don’t pause to consider the detriment of income lost while those repairs are taking place.
+While many owners consider the initial expense of replacing or rebuilding their business, they don’t pause to consider the detriment of income lost while those repairs occur.
 Business interruption policies make sure your business isn’t stopped in the process.

 Liability Protection Insurance

 This policy covers any liabilities you might be responsible for.
-This includes accidents and injuries that happen during normal business, faulty products or installations that cause damage or injury, and legal responsibilities that can come up due to negligence.
+This includes accidents and injuries that happen during the regular business, faulty products or installations that cause damage or injury, and legal responsibilities that can come up due to negligence.

 Other Types of Insurance

 Your business insurance should be built to meet your needs, and this sometimes includes special considerations.
-Additional policies like crime insurance, flood insurance, and vehicle coverage are often added onto BOPs.
+Additional policies like crime, flood, and vehicle coverage are often added onto BOPs.

 You might also need insurance to cover unique events like spoilage, computer and electronic insurance, mechanical breakdowns, or forgery insurance.